Criminal Regulatory & Environmental

 - EA v Leggat – Defence of a farmer who had allowed animal feed to pollute the local water course resulting in ‘fish kill’.

-- Malcolm Galloway has secured the acquittal of a farmer accused of ‘causing a water discharge activity’ at Oxford Crown Court
+- Malcolm Galloway has secured the acquittal of a farmer accused of ‘causing a water discharge activity’

 - Criminal Bar Association